PyExplained/Particle-Simulator/Particle Simulator/README.md

                   (float, values range from 0 to 1)
 - **Velocity:** Current velocity of particle (x and y components: floats)
 - **Locked:** When set to True, the particle won't move, but will still affect other particle (bool)
-- **Check Collisions:** Handles particle-collisions, based on radius, !not recommended for many particles: using repel-radius works better (bool)
+- **Check Collisions:** Handles particle-collisions, based on radius, does not work when 'Use Grid' is set to True, !not recommended in simulations with many particles: using repel-radius works better (bool)
 - **Attraction-radius\*:** Minimum distance between particles before the attraction force gets applied (float)
 - **Attr-strength:** Attraction force coefficient (float)
 - **Gravity-Mode:** When set to True, attraction force will be calculated with gravity-equation